How to find a Claude Code implementation specialist who delivers

 - Anthropic has no official consultant program - Anyone claiming to be "certified" is lying, and the service partner list is just a marketing page

-- MCP expertise separates real specialists from pretenders - If they cannot explain why your context window vanishes with MCP tools, walk away
+- MCP and Claude Code 2.0 expertise separates real specialists from pretenders - If they can't explain subagents, checkpoints, or why your context window vanishes with MCP tools, walk away

-- Budget $150-300/hour or $50K minimum for real implementation - Junior consultants at $100/hour will waste months learning on your dime
+- Budget premium hourly rates or significant minimum investment for real implementation - Junior consultants at entry-level rates will waste months learning on your dime

-- Ask about OAuth token expiry and config file editing - These specific pain points reveal whether they have actually deployed Claude Code in production
+- Ask about subagents, OAuth token expiry, and config file editing - These specific pain points reveal whether they have deployed Claude Code in production

 Most companies looking for a Claude Code implementation specialist make the same mistake.
 They Google “Claude Code consultant,” find someone with AI in their LinkedIn headline, and hire them.
 Three months later, they are still debugging MCP connections while burning through budget.

 The reality?
 Anthropic has no certification program.
 No official consultants.
+They launched an Anthropic Academy with courses from AWS and Google Cloud, but that’s training material - not a credential you can wave at clients.
 That “Anthropic Service Partner” badge means they filled out a form and got listed on a marketing page.
-I know because I checked - it is literally just a self-service portal.
+I know because I checked - it’s literally just a self-service portal.

 The MCP test that reveals everything